merakigenart/meraki-js-sdk/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email {{package.author.email}} instead of using the issue tracker.
+If you discover any security related issues, please email security@mraki.io instead of using the issue tracker.